./pipeline-dir/my-pipe.yaml

 invoke pipeline from api with no input context

 Setting an input context is optional.
+It’s only relevant when you have to pass values into your pipeline.

 # ./no-input-context.yaml